 Are Names Misspelled in the USPTO Databases?

 Yes.
-When data is manually keyed into a system over an extended period of time, keying errors are inevitable.
+When data is manually keyed into a system over an extended period of time, especially by the public, keying errors are inevitable.
 Searchers should be aware of this and consider conducting searches on some of the more common errors.

 Common misspellings include reversal of the letters ('retrieve' vs. 'retreive') and dropped double letters (‘dropped’ to ‘droped’).
 Use of British spellings, such as ‘colour’ instead of ‘color’ can also result in missed hits.
 Combined with punctuation and spacing variations, misspellings can wreak havoc on even the most diligent searcher.

 Punctuation matters in some, but not all, databases.
+And there are other critical nuances that can trip-up the most diligent searcher.
 In the Trademark Electronic Search System (TESS), for example, a basic word mark search will yield zero results when searching on “Fame Jeans, Inc”.
 Searching “Fame Jeans Inc” instead – without the comma and period – will return approximately 31 possible results.
-Going further, a search on “Fame Jeans” without the corporate indicator and punctuation returns roughly 90 possible results.
+A search on “Fame Jeans Incorporated”, with ‘Inc’ spelled out, yields zero results.
+Going further, a search on “Fame Jeans LLC” yields three results that were included with results when a search on “Fame Jeans Inc” was completed but no other variations with a differing corporate indicator are included.
 Three very similar searches produce dramatically different results.

 Not all the databases are sensitive to punctuation in this way.
 As a searcher, you must understand how each USPTO database and its search fields operates in order to conduct a thorough search.